-During chemo, you may need help getting things done.
+During chemotherapy (chemo), you may need help getting things done.
 Meals, cleaning, and chores can be hard to manage when you have to manage chemo side effects.
-Some people have side effects like hair loss, nausea, fatigue, mouth sores, constipation, and vomiting These can slow you down and require you to get extra rest and attention.
+Some people have chemo side effects like hair loss, nausea, fatigue, mouth sores, constipation, and vomiting.
+These can slow you down and require you to get extra rest and attention.
 That's why many people arrange to get help.

 Some people create a network of friends and family to: